MichaelCade/90DaysOfDevOps/Days/day88.md

 ### Create Kanister Profile

-Kanister provides a CLI, `kanctl` and another utility `kando` that is used to interact with your object storage provider from blueprint and both of these utilities.
+Kanister provides a CLI, `kanctl` and another utility `kando` that is used to interact with your object storage provider from the blueprint and both of these utilities.

 [CLI Download](https://docs.kanister.io/tooling.html#tooling)

 I have gone and I have created an AWS S3 Bucket that we will use as our profile target and restore location.
-I am going to be using environment variables so that I am able to still show you the commands I am running with `kanctl` to create our kanister profile.
+I am going to be using environment variables so that I can still show you the commands I am running with `kanctl` to create our kanister profile.

 `kanctl create profile s3compliant --access-key $ACCESS_KEY --secret-key $SECRET_KEY --bucket $BUCKET --region eu-west-2 --namespace my-production-app`